Ninjacop/cl-ruby/README.md

 1. Clone this repo into quicklisp/local-projects, or create a symlink with the `cl-ruby.asd` file and put it in that folder.

+2. Be sure that libruby.dylib/so/dll is somewhere in your filesystem, but if the library can't be found, go into `cl-ruby.lisp` and change the string `"libruby"` to the absolute path to where it is.

-2. You should be ready to go, just load the package in by evaluating `(load "cl-ruby.asd") (ql:quickload 'cl-ruby)`.
+3. You should be ready to go, just load the package in by evaluating `(load "cl-ruby.asd") (ql:quickload 'cl-ruby)`.

 ## Implementation Support